 It finally reaches the top, on the rim of a huge bowl.

 A wide mound appears in the middle, covered in sharp twisted rocks.

 The rim provides a huge panoramic view of the surrounding area, nearly all desert.

-The Mono Craters stretch off to the south, and the eastern slopes of the Sierra Nevada dominate the west.
+The Mono Craters stretch off to the

 View of the side of Panum Crater, with Mono Lake in the distance